Ferdinand Oyono: Political and diplomatic career

+Death

 During a visit to Cameroon by Ban Ki-moon, the Secretary-General of the United Nations, the 80-year-old Oyono died suddenly in Yaoundé on 10 June 2010.
 Reportedly Oyono fell ill at the presidential palace after a reception for the Secretary-General; he received immediate medical attention and an ambulance was called, but he quickly died.
 Later in the day, President Biya released a statement expressing sadness regarding Oyono's death, although the statement gave no details.
 Secretary-General Ban, meanwhile, expressed sadness during a speech to the National Assembly of Cameroon.

 An official funeral was held for Oyono with a series of events beginning on 24 June 2010 and concluding with his burial at Ngoazip, near Ebolowa, on 26 June.

 Novels

 Oyono's novels were written in French in the late 1950s and were only translated into English a decade or two afterward.